 Sonia and her husband Luis brought their two young children to Australia from Argentina in 1979.
 When she arrived, she didn’t speak any English.
-Determined to build a better life for her family, she quickly adapted to the Australian life and learned a new language.
+Determined to build a better life for her family, she quickly adapted to Australian life and learned a new language.

-She could empathise with newcomers to Australia, knowing both the difficult and joyous moments that migrants face.
+She could empathize with newcomers to Australia, knowing both the difficult and joyous moments that migrants face.
 With an entrepreneurial mindset backed by her personal experience, Sonia created Global experience in 1999.
 She wanted to provide the right support for students to help them settle in and enjoy the beautiful country that Sonia had come to love.
-Before she embarked on the adventure that is now Global experience, she and her husband hosted international students in their own home as well.
+Before she embarked on the adventure that is now Global experience, she and her husband hosted international students in their own homes as well.

-Now, after 40 years in Australia, Sonia is both a businesswoman and proud grandmother.
+Now, after 40 years in Australia, Sonia is both a businesswoman and a proud grandmother.
 She’s even completed health and wellbeing courses in hypnosis, integrative nutrition, mind-body eating, and neuro-linguistic programming (the language of one’s own mind).
 She also mentors and inspires young women and migrants who want to open their own businesses.

 Luis, Sonia’s husband of over 44 years, has supported Sonia and her dream since the beginning.
 After moving to Australia with Sonia in 1979, Luis sought his own business path.
-He came Australia as a pastry chef, and within two days of arriving, he started working at a well-known French patisserie in the CBD.
+He came to Australia as a pastry chef, and within two days of arriving, he started working at a well-known French patisserie in the CBD.
 After learning English and trading in his baker’s hat for a hard hat, he successfully ran several businesses, mostly in the building industry.

 In 2012, Luis suffered an unexpected illness which caused him to reassess and change his life dramatically.
 He ended his current business ventures and joined the Global experience team.
 With a new perspective, he enjoyed more relaxation and better health.
 Luis brings his own business acumen and wisdom to the Global experience team.
 He currently assists with visiting homes in the Sydney area.

 When he’s not at work, he is on the hunt for the best coffee in Sydney and Melbourne, and the sweets to eat alongside.
-He also plays competitive golf twice a week, and stays on top of politics in Australia and around the world.
+He also plays competitive golf twice a week and stays on top of politics in Australia and around the world.
 He says his grey hair brings a lot of wisdom, and his 6 grandchildren think he is very funny.

-Agnes came from Indonesia in 1996 to complete high school, followed by a Bachelor of Commerce at University of Wollongong and a Master’s degree from University of New South Wales.
+Agnes came from Indonesia in 1996 to complete high school, followed by a Bachelor of Commerce at the University of Wollongong and a Master’s degree from the University of New South Wales.
 Although she didn’t do a homestay when she first arrived in Australia, she stayed with relatives she had only met a few times.
 She knows how unfamiliar students can feel when meeting their new hosts.
 Agnes would love to be a homestay host someday.

 She speaks both Indonesian and English.
 Agnes has been with Global experience since 2007, and she is so glad she crossed paths with Sonia to know how it feels to “work for a family".
-Agnes’ many hobbies include cooking (she loves Marion Grasby), playing with her niece, make-up artistry (she’s a qualified make-up artist, too!) and travelling.
-Some of her favourite cities are New York, Dubai and Singapore.
+Agnes’s many hobbies include cooking (she loves Marion Grasby), playing with her niece, make-up artistry (she’s a qualified make-up artist, too!), and traveling.
+Some of her favorite cities are New York, Dubai, and Singapore.

-Agnes’ favourite thing about Australia: It’s a safe and multicultural country, and you can’t beat the beaches!
+Agnes’s favorite thing about Australia: It’s a safe and multicultural country, and you can’t beat the beaches!

 Stone is from Harbin City in northeast China.
 He’s been in Australia since 2005.
 He has a beautiful family with his wife Amelia and their two darling children Han and Abby.
-He originally studied Animal Science, but came to Australia to complete two master’s degrees in business and accounting.
+He originally studied Animal Science but came to Australia to complete two master’s degrees in business and accounting.
 When Stone first arrived in Australia, he stayed in a homestay, and unfortunately, his experience wasn’t that great.
 Stone speaks Mandarin and English.